ahmetaa/fast-dnn/README.md

 	network.align(4,16); // pads input to a factor of 4 and hidden layer node counts to a factor of 16 network.saveBinary(new File("dnn.bin"));

-Operations below are offline.
-Once the network is ready, it is used via *QuantizedDnn* For runtime:
+Operations above are only required to run once and not required during runtime.
+Once the network is ready, it is used via *QuantizedDnn* in runtime:

 	QuantizedDnn dnn = QuantizedDnn.loadFromFile(new File("dnn.bin"));
 	System.out.println(dnn.inputDimension());
 	float[][] input = ... input vectors as a matrix. it must match input dimension float[][] results = dnn.calculate(input); // output softmax result.

+## Speed
+In general, this network is about a magnitude of order faster than a naive C++/Java implementation.
+According to my tests, it is more than 2 times faster than networks that uses BLAS (Via JBlas).
+BLAS uses optimization tricks and SIMD operations extensively.
+Once layz-batching is applied it will probably give a %30-%40 more relative speed improvement.
+This library allows usage of very large DNNs like the ones probably used by Google in recent years (5 2048 node hidden layers and 8000 output nodes).
+For small networks, speed difference may not be that important.

 ## Limitations
 * Only tested in Ubuntu Linux x86-64 (Event then, C++ side may need to be re-compiled).